flash-oss/medici/README.md

   - `timestamp` is a read-only field created by `medici` thus `medici` can rely on it.
   - but `datetime` is an **arbitrary** value you can pass when creating ledger entries.
 Almost nobody is doing that though.
   - If you need indexes for the `datetime` field then please create yourself.
+- Removed the `book.listAccounts()` caching which added in the previous release (v6.3) because the default indexes cover this use case now.
+Moreover, the index works faster than the cache.

 ### 6.3